Procedures for Students in the Cooperative M.Div

 Not Your Average Master of Divinity Program

 In intimate classroom settings Cooperative Master of Divinity Students build life-long relationships with colleagues in such fields as Islamic and Multifaith Chaplaincy, Abrahamic Partnerships, International Peacemaking and more.
 Before moving on to complete degrees at Yale Divinity School or Andover Newton Theological School, Cooperative M.Div students take full advantage of Hartford’s one-of-a-kind setting where students from all over the world study, pray, and prepare for public ministry together.

 Here’s how it works: Hartford Seminary has cooperative agreements with Andover Newton Theological School and Yale Divinity School and Boston University School of Theology that allow Cooperative M.Div students to begin their studies at Hartford Seminary and, if accepted, to proceed to either of the cooperating seminaries to complete their Master of Divinity (M.Div.) degree.
 These cooperative agreements allow students to transfer up to 45 credits of coursework to ANTS and up to 36 credits of coursework to YDS.
 Students wishing to complete M.Div study at other seminary or divinity schools should be aware of the policies and requirements of individual institutions.

-- Before making application to either Andover Newton Theological Seminary (ANTS) or Yale Divinity School (YDS) through the Cooperative Program, the student must be a student in good standing and must have completed at least 24 credits at Hartford Seminary.
+- Before applying to either Andover Newton Theological Seminary (ANTS) or Yale Divinity School (YDS) through the Cooperative Program, the student must be in good standing and must have completed at least 24 credits at Hartford Seminary.
 At least 12 of the 24 credits must have been earned in courses taught by at least two different core faculty or faculty associates.

 - The student who has established eligibility in this manner may then apply to Hartford Seminary’s Cooperative M.Div.
 Committee for its endorsement before applying to ANTS and/or YDS as a Hartford Seminary Cooperative Program applicant.